Inside Budapest’s Castle Labyrinth: Overpriced, Overhyped, or Oddly Fun?

 The Approach: Cobblestones and Foreboding

 The walk to the Labyrinth is deceptively charming.
-You’re in the heart of the Castle District, surrounded by immaculate cobblestone streets, pastel-coloured Baroque houses, and the grandeur of Matthias Church.
-It’s all very regal and civilised.
+You’re in the heart of the Castle District, surrounded by immaculate cobblestone streets, pastel-colored Baroque houses, and the grandeur of Matthias Church.
+It’s all very regal and civilized.
 The entrance, tucked away at Úri utca 9, is a humble, almost hidden doorway that whispers “abandon all hope, ye who enter here” in a very polite, Hungarian way.

 “This is it?” one friend asked, peering at the unassuming sign.